Executing Tests and Analyzing Results

 The icons are also used on each session's tab to display the overall execution result of the sessions.

-The corresponding icons above the test session tree show how many tests are in each of the status.
+The corresponding icons above the test session tree show how many tests are in each of the states.
 The icon shows the total number of tests in the session.

 Using these icons, you can filter the tree so that only tests in the corresponding status are displayed.

-After running coverage analysis of unit tests, you can study coverage results in the Coverage pane of the Unit Test Sessions window.
-The pane displays the code coverage tree of the whole solution.
+After running coverage analysis of unit tests, you can study coverage results in the opened Unit Test Coverage window.
+The window displays the code coverage tree of the whole solution.
 You can also switch to the hot spot view by clicking Hot Spots on the toolbar.